datacommonsorg/docsite/api/pandas/index.md

 API key for understanding API usage.

-With the API key created and Data Commons API activated, we can now get started using the Data Commons Python API.
-There are two ways to provide your key to the Python API package.
+With the API key created and Data Commons API activated, we can now get started using the pandas API.
+There are two ways to provide your key to the pandas API package.

 1. You can set the API key by calling `datacommons_pandas.set_api_key`.
     Start by importing `datacommons_pandas`, then set the API key like so.